ginahwang357/IMDB_fun/README.md

 # IMDB_fun

-Just a bit of fun.
-Run for graphs about top.
+Super simple and just a bit of fun.
 <br>
 <br>
 Thank you creators of magrittr and rvest.